lilnasy/astro-actions/README.md

 // src/pages/index.astro
 ---
 <script>
-    import { hello } from "astro:actions"
+    import { hello } from "astro:actions/client"
     const message = await hello()
     console.log(message)
 </script>
 ```

 ## Can I use this in React?
-Yes! you can import a server function into any framework component, including React, Vue, Svelte, Solid, and more.
+Yes!
+You can use the `astro:actions/client` module in any framework component, including React, Vue, Svelte, Solid, and more.

 ## What can I share between the browser and server?